Hackerscolonyofficial/HCO-Prank/README.md

 # 📱 HCO-Prank

 A terrifying browser-based phone lock prank tool made for **fun, ethical testing, and entertainment only**.
-Once opened, the page appears to **hack the victim’s phone**, vibrates, plays a scary voice, and flashes red background — simulating a realistic browser freeze attack.
+Once opened, the page appears to **hack the victim’s phone**, vibrates, plays a scary voice, and flashes the background — simulating a realistic browser freeze attack.

 ---